Skip to Content

 Mini Plastic Greenhouses vs. Glass Greenhouses

-The majority of greenhouses are made with glass panes.
-The reason that glass is so popular is that it lets almost all of the sunlight through and is considered durable enough to withstand extreme weather’s inevitable rigors.
+Most greenhouses are made with glass panes.
+Glass is so popular because it lets almost all the sunlight through and is considered durable enough to withstand extreme weather’s inevitable rigors.

 8 x 6 greenhouse